Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Our method: GREEDA

 \Paragraph{Parallel construction} improves the linear scaling \wrt the number of objects.
 It generalizes the chain of pairwise problems to \emph{binary trees}, specifically \emph{leaf-labeled, ordered, binary trees} with \emph{leaf label set} $ [d] $.
 Leaf labels associate leaves with objects.
 Each tree vertex corresponds to a (partial) solution $ \SQ\in\BQ^{D} $ matching its descendant leaves $ D\subseteq[d] $.
 In analogy to the basic variant, a tree vertex's (partial) solution is obtained by first solving a GM problem that matches the cliques of its children $ \SA\in\BQ^{D_A}$, $\SB\in\BQ^{D_B} $ and then merging matched cliques.
 Pairwise costs $ C^{\SA,\SB}_{IS,JT},I,J\in\SA,S,T\in\SB $, are again obtained by summing costs of a clique's individual elements,

 Ultimately, the root corresponds to a final solution.
 GM problems of tree vertices at the same level can be solved in \emph{parallel}.
 Therefore, \emph{balanced} trees yield the best acceleration -- in sequence only $ O(\log(d)) $ instead of $ O(d) $ problems need solving.
-Additionally, most properties of the basic construction transfer to the parallel version: It is \emph{randomized} \wrt the leaf order, allows \emph{plug-\&-play} of pairwise solvers, guarantees \emph{cycle-consistency}, and is \emph{parameter-free} \wrt the number of cliques.
+Additionally, most properties of the basic construction transfer to the parallel version: It is \emph{randomized} \wrt the leaf order, allows \emph{plug-\&-play} of pairwise solvers, guarantees \emph{cycle consistency}, and is \emph{parameter-free} \wrt the number of cliques.
 Pseudocode and further details are provided in \cref{suppl:construction}.

-\Subsubsection{Related Work.} The basic solution construction \cref{alg:construction} is first mentioned in \cite{bandelt1994approximation} and later used in \cite{bandelt2004local} for complete Multi-LAPs seen as a special case of the MDAP.
+\Subsubsection{Our novelty and related work.} The basic solution construction \cref{alg:construction} was first mentioned in \cite{bandelt1994approximation} and later used in~\cite{bandelt2004local} for complete Multi-LAPs seen as a special case of the MDAP.
 Experiments in \cite{bandelt2004local} also demonstrate its superiority over star-shaped spanning tree approaches.
 Its application to \emph{Multi-QAPs} and its \emph{parallelization} using binary trees are new.
 Incremental construction conceptually resembles an idea proposed in \cite{tang2017initialization}, where, as part of a spanning tree heuristic, a local search is run on the hitherto constructed partial solution.
-We generalize this idea by employing \emph{arbitrary solvers} and applying it to \emph{Multi-QAPs} instead of Multi-LAPs.
+To summarize, our contribution is to introduce the prior art from operations research \cite{bandelt1994approximation,bandelt2004local}, applying it to \emph{Multi-QAPs} instead of Multi-LAPs, and proposing new extension and parallelization schemes.

-\section{GM Local Search}
+\subsection{GM local search}